ucl-linguistics-short-course/2024/modules.md

 TBC

-- Week 1: tbc
+- Week 1: Sinn und Bedeutung: An Introduction to Intensionality and Modal Logic
-- Week 2: tbc
+- Week 2: What “must” and “can” must and can mean: Kratzer Modality and Ty2 Logic
-- Week 3: tbc
+- Week 3: Measurement and Modality: Graded Modality and Dynamic Modal Logic
-- Week 4: tbc
+- Week 4: A can-versation on ability: Research Seminar on “Ability”
-- Week 5: tbc
+- Week 5: Intensionality: De re/De dicto and Propositional Attitudes

 <br />